vivekteega/flowallet-testnet/README.md

 `readData` reads FLO data from transactions of specified address
 1. addr - FLO address for which the transactions data has to be read.
 2. options - Contains options for filter data from transactions.
-  a. limit       : maximum number of filtered data (default = 1000, negative  = no limit)
+   - limit       : maximum number of filtered data (default = 1000, negative  = no limit)
-  b. ignoreOld   : ignore old transactions (default = 0)
+   - ignoreOld   : ignore old transactions (default = 0)
-  c. sentOnly    : filters only sent data
+   - sentOnly    : filters only sent data
-  d. pattern     : filters data that starts with a pattern
+   - pattern     : filters data that starts with a pattern
-  e. contains    : filters data that contains a string
+   - contains    : filters data that contains a string
-  f. filter      : custom filter funtion for floData (eg . filter: d => {return d[0] == '$'})
+   - filter      : custom filter funtion for floData (eg . filter: d => {return d[0] == '$'})

 ## Compact IndexedDB operations
 `compactIDB` operations can be used to perform basic IndexedDB operations such as add, read/write, modify and remove.Contains following operations.